Create Heat Map from Comparison

 The Create Heat Map from Comparison tool builds a heat map from a Pairwise Comparison such as those generated by Create Average Nucleotide Identity Comparison tool.

-To run the Create Heat Map from Comparison tool:
+To run the Create Heat Map from Comparison tool, go to:

 Once the tool wizard has opened (figure 6.1), choose the Pairwise Comparison table you would like to use.